 Visit in October for peak fall colors or in spring when the flowers bloom.

-5. Santa Fe, New Mexico
+5. Santa Fe, New Mexico — Best for Culture, Art, and a Slower Pace

-Santa Fe is one of America’s most unique cities, known for Native American culture, adobe-style buildings, and an easygoing pace.
+It is one of America’s most unique cities, known for Native American culture, adobe-style buildings, and an easygoing pace.

 For history buffs, Williamsburg is a top contender for travel destinations for seniors, filled with rich stories from the past.